-The Amendment would permit the Corporation to reduce the amount required to be allocated to capital when it issues Common Stock and to transfer from capital to surplus the difference between the \$5 and the \$1 par values with respect to each outstanding share.
-Under Delaware law, a corporation is permitted to pay dividends and to repurchase shares of capital stock out of surplus but not out of capital.
-The reduction in par value would not otherwise change any of the rights of holders of Common Stock.
+The amendment would permit the Corporation to reduce the amount required to be allocated to capital when it issued Common Stock and to transfer from capital to surplus the difference between the \$5 and the \$1 par values.
+Delaware law permits the payment of dividends and the repurchase of shares of capital stock out of surplus but not out of capital.
+The reduction in par value would not otherwise affect any of the rights of holders of Common Stock.